-So no matter how big or small the fundraiser is, there’s one thing I always attribute their successes.
+No matter how big or small your fundraiser is, there’s one thing you can always attribute to successes.

-The first thing you MUST do is plan well ahead of time (at least six months).
-This is crucial so you have time to line up the key ingredients for your first event.
+The first thing you must do is plan well ahead of time (at least three months) so you have time to line up the key ingredients for your first event.

-Here’s what you’ll need to be thinking about at six months out:
+Here’s what you need to be thinking about a few months in advance:

 - When and where will you hold your event?
-The good old adage of LOCATION, LOCATION, LOCATION is also an important thing to think about.
+The good old adage of Location, Location, Location is also an important thing to think about.
 The venue helps get people excited about your fundraiser.
-We would choose very nice golf courses for our events because most of the people playing didn’t get to play these courses on a regular basis.
-This made the fundraising event special for them.
-Also remember, you’re competing with other organizations looking for a great venue.
-This is why it’s important to start at least six months out so you can lock down a date and time at the venue of your choice.
+Remember, you’re competing with other organizations looking for a great venue, so you want to lock down a date and time at the venue of your choice as early as possible.

 - Who can you get to sponsor your event?
 The short answer is anyone and everyone.
 Start with your company, local businesses, and ask your registrants if their companies want to get involved.
-Beyond that reach out to local restaurants for gift cards or food donations.
+Beyond that, reach out to local restaurants for gift cards or food donations.
 Remember, companies use this as advertising.
 Treat this like a business opportunity for them.
-Most companies, especially local businesses have a budget to do this every year.
-So the earlier you start mining for free stuff like goodie bags and food donations the better.
-Get creative about who you reach out to as well.
-Remember anything that is going to add value to your event is worth it.

 - Is there going to be food?
 People love to eat.
-Whether it’s breakfast (an easy buffet will do), lunch (keep it easy and flexible for a wide variety of diets), or dinner (people will always remember a good dinner, I still remember my Lobster Brisket Salad I had in 2002 down in Memphis Tennessee.
-If I lived around there I would be looking forward to that event year in and year out.)
+Whether it’s breakfast (an easy buffet will do), lunch (keep it easy and flexible for a wide variety of diets), or dinner (people will always remember a good dinner.)
 Local area restaurants are perfect candidates to cater your event.
 This is a great way to get them some nice publicity.
 Look at food like you would sponsorships.
 You want quality at a discounted, if not free, price.

 - Will you need volunteers?
 Volunteers are important and will save you money.
 Reach out to friends, colleagues, and family members.
-Make sure you use social media to reach out to not only your contacts but to leverage your their contacts as well.
-Try to lay the largest net you can and make sure to inform people of the cause and ASK for help.
+Make sure you use email marketing and social media to not only reach your contacts, but also to leverage your fans’ and followers’ contacts as well.
+Inform people of the cause and ASK for help.
 Asking is a powerful thing!

-In closing, your first nonprofit fundraising event is both an exciting and overwhelming time.
-Start your planning process well ahead of time (at least 6 months out!) and follow this simple rule: keep your event fun.
-Remember people love a great venue, great food, and prizes!
+Planning your nonprofit fundraising event is both an exciting and overwhelming time.
+Start your planning process well ahead of time (at least three months out!) and follow this simple rule: keep your event fun.